Complaints management system (CMS) and internal review policy

 - A person may complain on behalf of another person provided they are authorised to do so.

-- Information regarding where and how to lodge a complaint and how complaints will be managed is available on the Office’s website, intranet and at the Office.
+- Information regarding where and how to lodge a complaint and how complaints will be managed is available on the Office’s website and at the Office.

-- Complaints may be made verbally or in writing at the Office, or by telephone, letter, email, facsimile or via the Office’s website.
-The Office may require a client who has made an oral complaint to put their complaint in writing.
+- Complaints may be made verbally or in writing.
+The Office may require a complainant who has made a verbal complaint to put their complaint in writing.